gavingmiller/entropy-password-cracker/README.md

 # Password Cracker Based on Leaked Entropy in a Database

-This project demonstrates how password entropy saved alongside a password hash can be used to significantly reduced the time required to crack passwords in the database.
+This project demonstrates how password entropy saved alongside a password hash can be used to significantly reduce the time required to crack hashed passwords.

-For a further explanation of the project see: http://gavinmiller.io/2016/a-curious-tale-of-security-gone-awry/
+For a further explanation see: http://gavinmiller.io/2016/a-curious-tale-of-security-gone-awry/

 ## How to Use